-I want to show you how to do a DIY german smear technique to update brick.
+Learn how to do a DIY german schmear technique to update brick.
 This DIY whitewashed brick is simple!

 If you have landed here, you may be exactly where I was a few months ago.
 That is, staring at some outdated, maybe we could even go so far as to say ugly brick in your home and wondering how the heck you can update it without demolishing everything and starting fresh?

 If that sounds like you, then you’ve come to the right place.
 Because today, we’re going to explain and tackle a DIY German smear project to update brick.
 And we’ll explain a bit about the difference between this technique and others that are also frequently used for brick updates, as well.

 Before we get into all the DIY details, check out this german smear technique in action!

 German Schmear Video Tutorial

 I’ll explain how to do the technique below, but first let me give you a visual primer.
 Here’s a time-lapse video of the project being done…

 Here’s what we’ll cover in this tutorial…